thelfer/tfel/README.md

 project.
 Since svn revision 584, TFEL was part of the `PLEIADES` project.

 Starting from versions 2.x, TFEL has been publicly released under either the GPL or the CECILL-A licence.
 A copy of those licences are delivered with the sources of TFEL.
 CEA or EDF may also distribute this project under specific licensing conditions.
+Since 2023, the linking exception clause was added to the GPL licence.

 Copyright (C) 2006-2013 CEA/DEN.
 All rights reserved.
-Copyright (C) 2014-2015 CEA/DEN, EDF R&D. All rights reserved.
+Copyright (C) 2014-2025 CEA/DEN, EDF R&D. All rights reserved.

 # How to cite `TFEL/MFront`